Herushan/Pinecil_LED_Ring/README.md

 # Pinecil_LED_Ring
+Finished board with ideal LED combination.
 ![Finished on Pinecil V2](https://user-images.githubusercontent.com/11600701/229526712-a325feed-b0db-4e21-88da-b15dfb0e2050.jpg)

+White boards are final design to date and have the two LED methods of assembly shown.
+The yellow board is 1st draft of 3 LED design that missed some PCB info.
 ![White boards are final one with 3 SMD LEDs and one with ideal kitting 2 through hole and 1 SMD LED](https://user-images.githubusercontent.com/11600701/229527973-ac94ad17-4ff0-4593-b01a-694673d7ccf6.jpg)

 LED ring attachment for the Pinecil V2 soldering iron (should work for V1 as well as it goes on the body)